seanbao/mnemonas/docs/api-reference.en.md

 - WebDAV prefix: `webdav.prefix` is normalized to a `/`-prefixed URL path, must not contain backslash, `?`, `#`, or control characters, and when enabled must not overlap `/`, `/api`, `/s`, or `/health`.
 - WebDAV password: omitting `webdav.password` preserves the existing WebDAV password, while submitting an empty string switches Basic Auth back to the generated password from `secrets.json`.
 - URL fields: non-empty `share.base_url`, `alerts.webhook_url`, `alerts.wecom_webhook_url`, and `alerts.dingtalk_webhook_url` values must be absolute `http` or `https` URLs with a valid host name or IP address.
-  `share.base_url` also must not contain userinfo, query strings, fragments, backslashes, duplicate path slashes, or `.`/`..` path segments.
+  `share.base_url` also must not contain userinfo, query strings, fragments, encoded query or fragment markers, backslashes, duplicate path slashes, or `.`/`..` path segments.
 - Share policy: `share.default_expires_in` must be empty, `0`, or a non-negative Go duration string; `share.default_max_access` must be zero or greater.
   `share.policy_rules` entries must use MnemoNAS logical paths and set at least one of `require_password`, `max_expires_in`, `max_access`, `allowed_users`, `allowed_groups`, or `allowed_roles`.
 Allowed-scope fields are trimmed, deduplicated, and normalized to lowercase; roles accept only `admin`, `user`, or `guest`.
 - Alert Webhook: `webhook_method` supports `GET` and `POST`.
 Custom webhook headers use `"Key: Value"` strings with valid HTTP token names, case-insensitively unique names, and values without newlines or control characters.